lxhillwind/dotfiles/vimfiles/pack/lx/opt/vim-vimserver/README.md

 fi
 ```

+- It will adjust `$PATH` to make win32 vim match first instead of
+  `/usr/bin/vim`, if cygwin (git for windows / msys2) is detected.

-This feature requires a vim User Function `Tapi_cd` defined.
+- This feature requires a vim User Function `Tapi_cd` defined.

 example definition: